Navi-nk/NuSMV_specs/README.md

 >pick_state -i (This will show all available initial states and prompts to choose the starting state)

->simulate -i -k <number> (This will simulate the model by performing state transitions.
-The number of transitions done depends on value <number>)
+>simulate -i -k [number] (This will simulate the model by performing state transitions.
+The number of transitions done depends on value [number])

 In NuSMV there are two types of checks, g check(global check) and f check(future check)

-To perform these checks on the model, we run the following command check_ltlspec -p "<formula>"
+To perform these checks on the model, we run the following command check_ltlspec -p "[formula]"

-ex:- for TrafficLight model we can perform following check - This is to check whether two traffic lights can be green at the same.(It should not on this case)
+ex:- for TrafficLight model we can perform following check - This is to check whether two traffic lights can be green at the same.(It should not in this case)
 >check_ltlspec -p "!
 F( tl1.state = green & tl2.state = green)"